abhchand/vanilla-tree-viewer/README.md

 </head>
 ```

 Define a DOM node on which to render a new viewer.
-You can define multiple viewers and DOM nodes, as long they each have a unique `id`.
+You can define multiple viewers and DOM nodes, as long as they each have a unique `id`.

 ```erb
 <body>